 6.2 What formalities are required for the trade of excise goods to Northern Ireland?
 Northern Ireland is considered part of the EU (Internal Market and Customs Union).
 No customs formalities are required for shipments to and from Northern Ireland.
 Therefore, excise goods require an intra-EU EMCS.
 For other goods there are no formalities.
 (Evofenedex, 2020)

-6.3 How do I deal with trade to and from Northern Ireland from January 1, 2021?
+6.3 How do I deal with trade to and from Northern Ireland from the 1st of January 2021?

 Northern Ireland is now considered part of the EU (Internal Market and Customs Union).
 This will not change.
 There are no customs formalities for shipments to and from Northern Ireland from the Netherlands.
 The UK government has published guidelines on goods trade with Northern Ireland (NI).
 (KVK, 2020)

 7.1 Procedure regarding recurring empty packaging and empty packaging materials after the transition period of Brexit: